pdagger/Springboard_Data_Science/Capstone_Project_1/Project_1_milestone_report.md

 * Recruiters and HR departments.

 ## Data:
-The data was obtained directly from the [United States Department of Labor (USDL)](https://www.foreignlaborcert.doleta.gov/performancedata.cfm) and can be downloaded from [here](https://www.foreignlaborcert.doleta.gov/pdf/PerformanceData/2017/H-1B_Disclosure_Data_FY17.xlsx).
+The data is obtained directly from the [United States Department of Labor (USDL)](https://www.foreignlaborcert.doleta.gov/performancedata.cfm) and can be downloaded from [here](https://www.foreignlaborcert.doleta.gov/pdf/PerformanceData/2017/H-1B_Disclosure_Data_FY17.xlsx).
 This data, pertaining to H-1B visa applications, which is a category for high-skilled workers, includes all the applications (even withdrawn ones) sent to USDL in 2017.
-The data set contains fields related to job position, work category, hiring company and its location, as well as prevailing wage and proposed salary per application.
+The data set contains fields related to job position, work category, hiring company and its location, as well as prevailing wage and proposed salary per application among others.

 ## Data Wrangling:
-The data being an excel file, it was loaded using Pandas’ ExcelFile() method and the sheet of interest was extracted into a Pandas data frame.
-The data set having several unnecessary columns for the goal of the project, only the following columns were considered to create a clean data frame:
+The data being an excel file, it is loaded using Pandas’ ExcelFile() method and the sheet of interest is extracted into a Pandas data frame.
+The data set having several unnecessary columns for the project's goal, only the following columns were considered to create a clean data frame:
 - EMPLOYER_NAME: Name of employer submitting labor condition application.
 - JOB_TITLE: Title of the job.
 - SOC_NAME: Occupational name associated with the SOC_CODE.